Technical Due Diligence

 Don't move the money before you know what's in the code.

-Two weeks.
+Three weeks.
 One investment.
 Complete technical clarity before you sign.

 Get a Read